 Can You Mix Highlights And Lowlights?

 Yes, you can!
-Rather, your stylist may mix two styles to make your hair look voluminous and trendy and enhance your sense of style.
-If you want a multi-dimensional hair color with multi-colored highlights, your colorist will use various shades to highlight and lowlight certain sections of your hair.
+Rather, your stylist may mix two styles to make your hair look voluminous and trendy for much-need hair enhancement.
+If you want a multi-dimensional hair color with multi-colored highlights, your colorist will use various hair shades to highlight and lowlight certain sections of your hair.
 The result?
 Effortless pizzazz that looks fabulous on everybody.
+Celebrity Stylist Nick Arrojo adds, “A great hairstyle becomes even better when it’s complemented by great color.
+If you want to look more polished, more pulled together, and more modern, then great hair color does that for you.
+It’s an opportunity to brighten up your best features.
+Hair color tends to draw more attention to your face, especially the eyes.
+Color creates magic.”

-If you have not jumped off your chair/couch yet, here are a few styling ideas for highlights and lowlights that will certainly get you moving towards the nearest salon.
+If you have not jumped off your chair/couch yet, here are a few hair styling ideas for highlights and lowlights that will certainly get you moving towards the nearest hair salon.
 Scroll down!

 Now, here’s a great highlight idea for all you ladies with blonde hair.
 Brighten up your global honey blonde color by highlighting it with a light golden blonde shade.
 Cut and style it in a long wavy bob to transform into a total beach babe.